Downloads

 24. Keep the pegs tidy.
 All litter to be taken home (this includes cigarette stubs)

-25. Unused bait may be thrown into the water to feed the fish, not discarded on the banks (no bread/ bread slices to be thrown in)
+25. Unused bait may be thrown into the water to feed the fish, not left on banks, no bread/slices to be thrown in.

 26. No cans/tins or glass bottles allowed on the bank.

-28. No fish to be retained in a keep net longer than 5 hours unless in a bona-fide match.
+28. No fish to be retained in keep nets longer than 5 - 6hr on a bona-fide match, match secretary discretion.

-31. No alcohol or illegal substances allowed to be consumed on the club water.
+31. No alcohol or illegal substances allowed to be consumed on the club bank/water.

-36. The magic twig, banned on RAC water.
+37. The magic twig is banned on Reddish Angling Club water.

 Work Parties.

 • The Banks Officer will record your attendance.
-Make sure it is recorded yourself, as well
+Make sure it is recorded yourself at the back of the booklet.

-• Members who fail to attend a working party will be expected to pay £25.00 towards the work party fund, before renewing their membership.
+• Members who fail to attend a working party will be expected to pay £25.00 towards the work party fund before renewing their membership; memberships will not be renewed until paid.

 • New members joining after the date of the last work party will be exempt for that year.